rhythm0708/sling-fighter/ProjectDocument.md

 ## Summary ##

 _Sling Fighter!_ is a slingshot-style arcade game where you launch into a dummy at full force!
-Compete for the best score in this no-holds-barred action brawl.
-This game contains 15 waves and a local leaderboard system.
+Compete for the best score in this all-out action brawl.
+The game contains 15 waves and a local leaderboard system.

 ## Project Resources